Thermalization and prethermalization in the soft-wall AdS/QCD model: The soft-wall AdS/QCD model and chiral phase transition

 \section{The soft-wall AdS/QCD model and chiral phase transition}

 In this section, we will briefly review the soft-wall AdS/QCD model, which is a bottom-up holographic QCD model, based on the global ${\rm{SU}}(N_f)_L\times {\rm{SU}}(N_f)_R$ chiral flavor symmetry.
-The original soft-wall model is proposed by J. Erlich, E. Katz, D.T.
-Son, and M.A.
-Stephanov in Ref.~\cite{Karch:2006pv}.
+The original soft-wall model is proposed by Karch {\it{et al.}} in Ref.~\cite{Karch:2006pv}.
 As mentioned above, by slightly extending the original soft-wall model, the chiral phase transition and light meson spectra could be well described.
 Furthermore, the mass diagram of chiral phase transition could be realized~\cite{Chen:2018msc}, in which a critical point appear in two-flavor chiral limit.
-Thus, it provides a very ideal start point for the main interests of this work.
+Thus, it provides an ideal start point for the main interests of this work.